erkjbro/erkjbro/README.md

 ### Hey there! 👋

 🎊 My name is Erik.
-I'm a software engineer that is focused on React, Node, Next, TypeScript, Python, and AWS.
+I'm a Software Engineer @ Ollion

 😄 My homepage is [erikjbrown.tech](https://erikjbrown.tech).

+🌱 I’m currently learning:
+Go and gRPC for use with k8s microservices.

 🔭 I’m currently working on:
-Testing approaches and strategies with SAM pipelines.

-📫 How to reach me:
-Just use my email.
-Check my homepage for other options.
+Upgrades and modernization for internal API and UI tooling.

 ⚡ Fun facts:
 I have a life outside of coding as well.
-Some of the things I enjoy include Jeeps, mountain biking, video games, walking, and custom PCs.
+Some of the things I enjoy include video games, custom PCs, anime, golf, and Jeeps!

 Find more of my code on:
 - [NPM](https://www.npmjs.com/~erkjbro)
 - [Docker](https://hub.docker.com/u/erkjbro)

+📫 How to reach me:
+Just use my email.
+Check my homepage for other options.

 <!--
 **erkjbro/erkjbro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.